LvdKooi/annuity-service/ReadMe.md

-A Spring Boot webservice to generate a repayment schedule for an annuity loan.
+A Spring Boot webservice to generate a repayment schedule for an annuity loan (mortgage).